 Birds of Sarawak

-Birdwatching and bird photography have also grown tremendously since the Covid-19 lockdowns, where thousands of new birders and photographers have suddenly found a new hobby.
-This is not only here in Malaysia but a worldwide phenomenon.
+Birdwatching and bird photography have also grown tremendously since the COVID-19 lockdowns, when thousands of new birders and photographers discovered a new hobby.
+This is not only a phenomenon in Malaysia, but also a worldwide issue.

-Therefore, with the sudden burst of local and international birders, there has been a demand for birding locations around Malaysia since the country reopened its borders fully.
+Therefore, with the sudden influx of local and international birders, there has been a surge in demand for birding locations around Malaysia since the country reopened its borders fully.

-Birdwatching Asia had previously done an article about birdwatching locations in Sarawak, highlighting the many locations one can visit.
+Birdwatching Asia had previously published an article about birdwatching locations in Sarawak, highlighting the numerous places one can visit.
 However, in 2023, we will be doing a detailed article sharing more information.

-And if you did not know, Sarawak is also home to two of the Bornean endemics which can only be seen there, which is the rare Dulit Frogmouth and the Black Oriole, two star birds that many birders and photographers are after.
+And if you did not know, Sarawak is also home to two of the Bornean endemics, which can only be seen there: the rare Dulit Frogmouth and the Black Oriole, two star birds that many birders and photographers are after.

-And the very special and unique Borneo Bristlehead has also been sighted in several places around Sarawak.
+The very special and unique Borneo Bristlehead has also been sighted in several locations around Sarawak.
 So, who knows, when you are exploring the national parks, you may even encounter this sought-after star bird of Borneo.

 How many bird species are there in Sarawak?

-While there has not been any official number published in recent years, but a publication from the Sarawak Forestry Department stated that there are about 185 mammal species, 530 bird species, 166 snake species, 104 lizard species and 113 amphibian species found in Sarawak.
+While no official numbers have been published in recent years, a publication from the Sarawak Forestry Department states that approximately 185 mammal species, 530 bird species, 166 snake species, 104 lizard species, and 113 amphibian species are found in Sarawak.

 Birds of Sarawak Facebook Group

-This Sarawak birding group is purely for anyone to post photos of birds taken around Sarawak, or to ask questions about possible birding locations and so on.
-The group is flexible and easygoing, so please respect the groups rules and ethics.
+This Sarawak birding group is open to anyone who wants to post photos of birds taken in Sarawak, ask questions about potential birding locations, or share other related information.
+The group is flexible and easygoing, so please respect the group’s rules and ethics.

-The group will not tolorate people who come in an spam bird tours, sell products or post non-related postings.
+The group will not tolerate individuals who come in as ‘spam’, offer bird tours, sell products, or post unrelated postings.
 If we find anyone doing that, we will remove and ban that person from the group.

 - Bird photos with camera brand and settings